Enterovirus 68: Virology

 EV-D68 is one of the more than one hundred types of enteroviruses, a group of ssRNA viruses containing the polioviruses, coxsackieviruses, and echoviruses.
 It is unenveloped.
 Unlike all other enteroviruses, EV-D68 displays acid lability and a lower optimum growth temperature, both characteristic features of the human rhinoviruses.
 It was previously called human rhinovirus 87 by some researchers.

 Since the year 2000, the original virus strains diversified and evolved a genetically distinct outbreak strain, clade B1.
 It is Clade B1, but not older strains, which has been associated with AFM and is neuropathic in animal models.

 Epidemiology

 Since its discovery in 1962, EV-D68 had been described mostly sporadically in isolated cases.
-Six clusters (equal to or more than 10 cases) or outbreaks between 2005 and 2011 have been reported from the Philippines, Japan, the Netherlands, and the states of Georgia, Pennsylvania and Arizona in the United States.
+Six clusters (10 or more cases) or outbreaks between 2005 and 2011 have been reported from the Philippines, Japan, the Netherlands, and the states of Georgia, Pennsylvania and Arizona in the United States.
 EV-D68 was found in 2 of 5 children during a 2012/13 cluster of polio-like disease in California.
-In 2016, 29 cases were reported in Europe (5 in France and Scotland.
-3 each in Sweden, Norway and Spain).
+In 2016, 29 cases were reported in Europe (5 in France and Scotland, 3 each in Sweden, Norway and Spain).

 Cases have been described to occur late in the enterovirus season (roughly the period of time between the spring equinox and autumn equinox), which is typically during August and September in the Northern Hemisphere.